Symbol of pride: Why DR Congo fan stands still for 90 minutes during AFCON games

 AFCON 2025: Why DR Congo Fan Stands Motionless for 90 minutes Inside Stadium

-- A DR Congo fan has gone viral with his tribute to the country’s first Prime Minister, Patrice Lumumba
+- A DR Congo fan has gone viral for his powerful tribute to the nation’s first Prime Minister, Patrice Lumumba

-- Kuka Mboladinga went viral for standing in the same pose as a statue for the late Lumumba for the entirety of the DRC’s win over Botswana
+- Kuka Mboladinga stood motionless throughout DR Congo’s win over Botswana, holding the same pose as the late leader’s statue

-- Kuka Mboladinga mimicked the iconic pose struck by the statue of Patrice Lumumba in Kinshasa
+- His stance closely mirrored the iconic Patrice Lumumba monument in Kinshasa, a symbol of independence and national pride

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!